montex/TMDL-Framework/README.md

 - Sirius
 - Epsilon

 All of them can be found in the Eclipse Marketplace or in the default update site that comes configured in the default installation of Eclipse.

+If you are unsure about versions or individual components, please see the file [eclipse-installed-components.txt](eclipse-installed-components.txt), which contains a list of all the features available in the Eclipse installation that has been used during development.

 For more information see the [CONTRIBUTING](CONTRIBUTING.md) file.